NU Public Interest Program

 A.

 Seminars offer an introduction to the public interest sector, as well as skill development, career development, and opportunities for reflection and community building, and are an important component of the NUPIP program.
-Seminars are typically two-hour sessions held 2–3 times per month from September through June, commonly on two weekday mornings and one weekday evening.
-Seminars are held at public interest organizations throughout Chicago, typically featuring nonprofit executives or other community leaders, and sometimes in collaboration with Public Interest Programs at Princeton and the University of Chicago.
+Seminars are typically two-hour sessions held twice a month from September through June, most commonly on Wednesday mornings or sometimes late afternoons or evenings.
+Seminars are held at public interest organizations throughout Chicago, typically featuring nonprofit or government executives or other community leaders.
 Fellows are expected to attend all seminars.

 Q. What is involved in the mentorship component of NUPIP?